 Conservation Advisory Activity

-The Archaeological Advisor and the Countryside Advisor (Archaeology) provide conservation advice (the CAA currently with 50% funding support from external sources).
-They provide advice on the archaeological and historic landscape implications of development within and beyond the planning system, including in respect to farming and forestry.
-The Archaeological Advisor also manages the Hereford Area of Archaeological Importance, and the Countryside Advisor advises upon the longer-term management of important historic landscapes and ancient monuments, produces Conservation Management Plans, and deals with Countryside Stewardship matters.
+The Archaeological Advisor and the Archaeological Projects Manager provide conservation advice.
+This includes advice on the archaeological and historic landscape implications of development within and beyond the planning system, including in respect to farming and forestry.
+The Archaeological Advisor also manages the Hereford Area of Archaeological Importance, and the Archaeological Projects Manager advises on the longer-term management of important historic landscapes and ancient monuments, produces Conservation Management Plans, and deals with Countryside Stewardship matters.

 Documentation and Information Activity

-The Historic Environment Record (HER) Officer (job-share) manages the county HER.
-The HER is an integral part of the county archaeological service, maintaining over 31,000 records relating to the historic environment, including a substantial collection of oblique and vertical archaeological aerial photographs.
-A Development Plan produced in consultation with English Heritage sets out a programme of work towards the enhancement and expansion of the Historic Environment Record by 2014.
+The Historic Environment Record (HER) Officer manages the county HER.
+The HER is an integral part of the county archaeological service, maintaining over 39,000 records relating to the historic environment, including a substantial collection of oblique and vertical archaeological aerial photographs.
+A Development Plan produced in consultation with Historic England sets out a programme of work towards the enhancement and expansion of the Historic Environment Record.

 Investigative and Community Activity

-The investigative aspects of the work of the county archaeological service are varied, and are delivered by means of a series of projects and partnerships mostly supervised by Senior Projects Archaeologists.
-Currently, the main areas of focus are urban archaeology, aggregates and archaeology, and historic landscape change.
-The Archaeological Projects Officer and the Community Archaeologist deliver much of the remaining service agenda for investigation and recording (including survey and excavation), research, outreach, interpretation and working with local communities.
+The investigative aspects of the work of the county archaeological service are varied, and are delivered by means of a series of projects and partnerships.
+The Archaeological Projects Manager delivers much of the service agenda for investigation and recording (including survey and excavation), research, outreach, interpretation and working with local communities.

 All Herefordshire Archaeology staff members are engaged in work that aims to raise public awareness and appreciation of the county's archaeology and historic landscape.
-A full events calendar is organised, including an annual symposium, monthly historic landscape walks, and other engagements can be found on the events page of this website.
+Forthcoming events, including an annual symposium, monthly historic landscape walks, and other engagements can be found on the events page of this website.
 A series of archaeological project summaries and reports is produced each year.